Juancorreav/automated-pnl-reports-ai/README.md

 ### 5. Budget Planning Integration
 Connect the system with budget planning tools to automatically compare actual results vs. budgeted and generate variance analyses.

-## 🤝 Contributions

-Contributions are welcome!
-If you have ideas to improve this project, feel free to:
-1. Fork the repository
-2. Create a new branch for your feature
-3. Submit a pull request

----

-For more information or to report issues, please open an issue in this repository.